IF YOU ARE LOOKING AT THE BLOG ON A PHONE PLEASE CHANGE TO WEB VIEW AT BOTTOM OF PAGE AS IT WILL LOOK BETTER, THANKS MICK.

 Mallow Skipper (Carcharodus alceae).

-As we continued on up the hill we added Berger's Clouded Yellow (Colias alfacariensis) x1, False Ilex Hairstreak (Satyrium esculi) x4, Small Heath (Coenonympha pamphilus) x4, Southern Brown Argus (Aricia cramera) x2, Lulworth (Thymelicus acteon) x2, Small (Thymelicus sylvestris) x1 and Large Skipper (Ochlodes sylvanus) x4, Long-tailed (Lampides baeticus) x3 and Lang's Short-tailed Blue (Leptotes pirithous) x1, Wood (Leptidea sinapis) x2, Large (Pieris brassicae) x1 and Small White (Pieris rapae) x5, Cleopatra (Gonepteryx cleopatra) x4, Brimstone (Gonepteryx rhamni) x2, Silver-Washed Fritillary (Argynnis paphia) x1 and Mallow Skipper (Carcharodus alceae) x1.
+As we continued on up the hill we added Berger's Clouded Yellow (Colias alfacariensis) x1, False Ilex Hairstreak (Satyrium esculi) x4, Small Heath (Coenonympha pamphilus) x4, Southern Brown Argus (Aricia cramera) x2, Lulworth (Thymelicus acteon) x2, Small (Thymelicus sylvestris) x1 and Large Skipper (Ochlodes sylvanus) x4, Long-tailed (Lampides boeticus) x3 and Lang's Short-tailed Blue (Leptotes pirithous) x1, Wood (Leptidea sinapis) x2, Large (Pieris brassicae) x1 and Small White (Pieris rapae) x5, Cleopatra (Gonepteryx cleopatra) x4, Brimstone (Gonepteryx rhamni) x2, Silver-Washed Fritillary (Argynnis paphia) x1 and Mallow Skipper (Carcharodus alceae) x1.

 Sooty Copper (Lycaena tityrus).